mfisher87/presentation-nasa-openscapes-team-culture/slides.md

   data-notes: |
     Introduce self.
 E.g. (scroll down):

+    * These slides include links and references, so please find the link in the notes document and in the chat.
     * Research software engineer at National Snow and Ice Data Center
     * NASA Openscapes Mentor team member since mid-late 2023
     * Excited about psychological safety because I've experienced both safe and unsafe